-In the TACACS+ Server Status screen, in the "Debug Log Level" field, you can select "None," "Packet," or "All."
+In the TACACS+ Server Status screen, in the "Debug Log Level" field, you can select "None," "Debug", or "Packet."
+Packet level debugging is excluded from the original debugging levels and its logging contents are hidden from the Admin UI users.